France Bike Tours

 Day by Day

-Beginning in the harbour of Ile d’Oléron, ride along quiet bike paths through the oyster fields and farms of the bay.
-Arriving in Le Grand Village, enjoy a lunchtime cooking demonstration from Chef James Robert followed by a short ride to the protected sand beaches of Vert Bois and La Rémigeasse.
+Beginning in the protected pine forest of Ile d’Oléron, ride along quiet bike paths through the oyster fields and farms of the bay.
+Arriving in Le Grand Village, enjoy lunch in the famous Relais des Salines by Chef James Robert followed by a short ride to the protected sand beaches of Vert Bois and La Rémigeasse.

 Cycling through the little fishing villages of La Cotiniere and Saint-Pierre d’Oléron, savour the contrasting landscape of pine forests and ocean front.
-After an afternoon of poolside relaxation, enjoy dinner at a private castle on the coast hosted by Chef Coutanceau.
+Stop in the afternoon at the untouched oyster producers' village of Fort Royer and learn how to produce the best oysters in the world!

 Enjoy a catamaran cruise across tranquil waters to the Ile de Ré, and depending on the tide, we’ll stop on Ile d’Aix.
 This National Park sits in the middle of the bay and offers an exceptional environment for a light hike.